 Fresh fruit and herbs are a natural pairing, and there are so many ways to feature fresh, seasonal produce in new and inventive ways at every meal.
-I love the simplicity of this dish, and the payoff for just a few minutes of effort is huge.

 For another tasty crostini option made with seasonal fruit, try our maple pear version.
 And give this lemon, goat cheese, and rosemary cake a try if you’re looking for another not-to-sweet dish with an unexpected herbal flavor.

 Have you ever tried this delicious flavor combination before?
 What are some of your favorite ways to combine fruit and herbs in your cooking?
 Tell us in the comments below, and rate this recipe once you’ve tried it.

 Don’t forget to Pin It!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 2nd, 2010.
 Last updated: June 16, 2019 at 19:21 pm.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.